Marietta Kurz

+Career

 Kurz was employed by Cecil Powell's research team at the University of Bristol as a "scanner", tasked to search for the tracks left by subatomic events recorded in photographic plates.
+Like most other scanners, Kurz was not a trained physicist.
+Her work as a scanner consisted of studying images under microscopes.
+These images came from silver trails left by charged particles passing through a glass plate coated with photographic emulsion.

-The plates had been lofted to high altitudes to increase the possibility of recording decay events from the shower of particles from cosmic rays interacting with the nuclei of atoms in the atmosphere.
-On 7 March 1947, while inspecting a plate, she noticed through her microscope a track of silver particles that showed a meson stopping and another one continuing from where the first had terminated.
+On March 7, 1947, while inspecting a plate, Kurz noticed a track of silver particles through her microscope that showed a meson stopping and another one continuing from where the first had terminated.
 She recorded this with a sketch in her notebook and the words "double meson" in capitals.
-Powell and Hugh Muirhead immediately realised the significance.
+Powell and Hugh Muirhead immediately realized the significance.

 Though the decay event was clear, the resultant track was incomplete, having left the edge of the plate.
-Following instructions to the team to search for such events, further ones were discovered within days with a complete resultant track having a length of about 600 micrometres found by Kurz's colleague, Irene Roberts; these tracks allowed the new pion particle's mass to be determined, providing the substance for a paper submitted to Nature by César Lattes, Hugh Muirhead, Giuseppe Occhialini, and Powell.
+However, further images were discovered within days by Kurz's colleague, Irene Roberts.
+These tracks, having a length of about 600 micrometers, allowed the new pion particle's mass to be determined.
+This provided the substance for a paper submitted to Nature by César Lattes, Hugh Muirhead, Giuseppe Occhialini, and Powell.
 Kurz was credited in the caption for the original track's image.
 Powell was awarded the Nobel Prize in 1950.